-SR 92 and North Machias Road closure continues through July 19
+SR 92 and North Machias Road closure extended to July 21

 This project will improve the route and expand habitat access for local migratory fish, restore the creek to its natural state and help WSDOT comply with a 2013 U.S. District Court ruling.
 The ruling requires the replacement of about 1,000 culverts blocking fish passage under state roads, which will help restore historical tribal fishing rights.